 And for Elio Ligi’s money, the joke may very well be on us.

 One of Ligi’s early influences reveals a fascinating connection to the poet Wallace Stevens.
-It was the poet’s grandather, Emiliano Ligi, who, at the turn of the century, became one of the first to purchase a life insurance policy from the ten young and struggling insurance salesman from Hartford, Connecticut.
+It was the poet’s grandfather, Emiliano Ligi, who, at the turn of the century, became one of the first to purchase a life insurance policy from the then young and struggling insurance salesman from Hartford, Connecticut.
 Lifelong friends until the policy was inexplicably cancelled by Stevens’ company two days before Emiliano Ligi’s death, their fondness for one another was manifested in Stevens’ famous poem, “The Emperor of Ice Cream,” a playful tribute to the elder Ligi’s ice cream cone and container business located on Emperor Avenue in Stamford, Connecticut.
-In fact, it was many years for it was revealed that the initials “E. L.,” to whom the poem was dedicated, did not refer to Stevens’ sweetheart, Eleanor Lake.
+In fact, it was many years before it was revealed that the initials “E. L.,” to whom the poem was dedicated, did not refer to Stevens’ sweetheart, Eleanor Lake.

-*Ligi’s almost Swiftian dislike for his fellow man prompted him to march in a “save the Earth” demonstration in Los Angeles in 1988 carrying a placard that read “Bring On The Bomb.” some of the more radical elements in the moverment assaulted him at one point, failing to recognize even the slightest iriony of their actions.
+*Ligi’s almost Swiftian dislike for his fellow man prompted him to march in a “save the Earth” demonstration in Los Angeles in 1988 carrying a placard that read “Bring On The Bomb.”
+Some of the more radical elements in the moverment assaulted him at one point, failing to recognize even the slightest iriony of their actions.
 As one enraged environmentalist justified later on national television: “He started it!"